molspintron/HYDRA/README.md

 Plotting environment (bath) orbitals and impurity orbitals
 ##########

-Hydra outputs 'truncated' molden files.
+Hydra outputs 'truncated' molden files (https://en.wikipedia.org/wiki/Molden).
 To make them readable by molden, it is required to add the 'header' of a full molden file to the truncated ones.
 This can be done by hand or by a python script provided in: